aws-samples/shopfloor-connectivity/docs/targets/router.md

 # Router Target
 <br>
-RouterTargetConfiguration extends the type TargetConfiguration with specific configuration data for routing target data to next (primary) targets and alternative and success targets for this these targets.
+RouterTargetConfiguration extends the type <a href="../core/target-configuration.md" >TargetConfiguration</a> with specific configuration data for routing target data to next (primary) targets and alternative and success targets for this these targets.
 The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to <strong>"ROUTER".</strong>
 <br>

 - [RouterTargetConfiguration](#routertargetconfiguration)